gruntwork-io/docs/docs/pipelines/tutorial/index.md

 To test the plan and apply functionality, we'll need a simple demo repository.
 You may create your own or fork our [testing repo](https://github.com/gruntwork-io/terraform-module-in-root-for-terragrunt-test

-## Step 8: Enable the terraform planner and applier
+## Enable the Terraform planner and applier

 We've intentionally deployed an incomplete version of Gruntwork Pipelines so far.
 To deploy the full version with the planner and applier, you'll need make a few edits to the module.
 In this directory you should see a few files prefixed with `config_`.
-Two are proper terraform files with all the configuration for running the docker image builder and the ami builder.
+Two are proper Terraform files with all the configuration for running the Docker image builder and the ami builder.

 Each consists of
 * A `locals` block containing the configuration variables specifying which repos are allowed and providing credentials
 * Some IAM resources that give the task permission to access the resources it needs

 The other two files have a `.example` postfix.
-Remove that postfix to let terraform discover them.
+Remove that postfix to let Terraform discover them.

 Next, let's take a look at `main.tf`.
 You should see a `TODO` around line 37,  marking the location where the configuration might normally live.
-As this example ships with the docker image builder and ami builder defined in external files we have commented out the default null values.
+As this example ships with the Docker image builder and ami builder defined in external files we have commented out the default null values.

 Comment out or delete the following lines: